jm3/todayilearned/content/learnings/react-and-the-great-divide.md

 rough and ready, inclusive, duct-tape melting pot, unlike the Ruby Tower of Rails.

-Perhaps its my half-Armenian heritage that sees the repeated coopting and erasure of my web development world as invasions and erasure rather than simply "evolution."
-Far be it for me to conflate the two — they are not similar, but we see the world not as it is, but as we are.

-Let's let small stay small, if that's what it wants.
+Let's let small stay small, when that's what's called for.
 Let's allow CSS and HTML and JS to coexist.

 [buzz]: https://www.twitter.com/buzz